aiven/devportal/docs/tools/terraform/reference/cookbook/kafka-clickhouse-integration-recipe.rst

 ---------------------

 * Resource ``aiven_clickhouse`` creates an Aiven for ClickHouse service with the project name, the cloud name (provider, region, zone), the Aiven service plan, and the service name as specified in the ``services.tf`` file.
-* Resource ``aiven_clickhouse_database`` resources creates a database for writing raw Kafka messages, where new tables and views are created based on the processed messages.
+* Resource ``aiven_clickhouse_database`` creates a database that can be used to further transform the ingested data and perform analytics on it.
 * Resource ``aiven_kafka`` creates an Aiven for Apache Kafka cluster.
 * Resource ``aiven_kafka_topic`` creates Apache Kafka topic ``iot_measurements``.
-* Resource ``aiven_service_integration`` resource creates the integration between the Aiven for Apache Kafka and the Aiven for ClickHouse service.
+* Resource ``aiven_service_integration`` creates the integration between the Aiven for Apache Kafka and the Aiven for ClickHouse service.

+The service integration creates a database to insert the ingested data to.
+In this instance, the database name is ``service_kafka-gcp-eu`` (it depends on the Kafka service name) and the table name is ``edge_measurements_raw`` as specified in the code.

 Learn more
 ----------